Neonatal Abstinence Syndrome: Symptoms and Treatment

 What is Neonatal Abstinence Syndrome?

-Neonatal Abstinence Syndrome (also called NAS), refers to symptoms of withdrawal that babies may sometimes develop after birth if their mothers have taken medications or drugs during their pregnancy that can be addictive.
+Neonatal Abstinence Syndrome (also called NAS), refers to symptoms of withdrawal that babies may develop after birth if their mothers have taken medications or other substances during their pregnancy that can be addictive.

 What causes these symptoms?

 Many drugs used by mothers can reach the baby while they are in the womb.
 Once the baby is born, the baby can no longer receive the drug from the mother's body.
 The baby's body may begin to react with symptoms known as withdrawal.
 There are many drugs that can cause this reaction.
 The most common are listed below.